MansourM/ez-docker-for-laravel/notes/how_to_new_VPS.md

   include /data/nginx/custom/server_proxy[.]conf;
 }
 ```
+- then enter your nginx-pm container and restart by `nginx -s reload`
 5. if using reverb dont forget to ad proxy host for wss with correct inside port (8080 usually)
 6. dont forget to add ssl and http2 support via nginxpm